yuwen41200/lamp-deploy/README.md

 ## Overview ##

 To setup a new deployment configuration for your project, run `dep init`.
 It will:
-+ Prompt you to input your username and password for your git repository.
++ Prompt you to input your username, password, and default branch for your git repository.
 + Prompt you to input the URL of your git repository, production server, and test server.
++ Prompt you to input your username and password for your production server and test server.
 + Prompt you to input the project root path on your production server and test server.
-+ Execute `git init` and `git remote add origin URL_OF_YOUR_REPOSITORY`.
++ Execute `git init` and `git remote add origin URL_OF_YOUR_REPO`.
 + Save these settings to `dep.cfg` and add this configuration file to `.gitignore`.

 To push a new commit to your git repository, run `dep push git`.
 It will:
 + Add `dep.cfg` to `.gitignore` if it has not been added, then execute `git add --all`.
-+ Prompt you to fill in the commit message, then execute `git commit -m "YOUR_COMMIT_MESSAGE"`.
++ Prompt you to fill in the commit message, then execute `git commit -m "YOUR_COMMIT_MSG"`.
 + Execute `git push origin YOUR_BRANCH` and fill in the username and password for you.

 To upload your project to the production server, run `dep push prod`.
 It will: